 Online business directories are the Yellow Pages of the 21st century.
 The concept is really simple, every directory you add your name to is another opportunity for someone to find you.
 Free is free anyway you slice it, so you might as well take a day or two and fill out the forms to get found.

 I used HubSpot’s recommendations to list my business.
-Like I said, it took a good day and a half of filling out forms, but I’ve probably picked up 5 or 6 long term clients from the directories, so it was time well spent.
+As I said, it took a good day and a half of filling out forms, but I’ve probably picked up 5 or 6 long term clients from the directories, so it was time well spent.

 It’s not enough just to blog—you have to become an active member of the blogosphere in your niche.
 Again, the goal is to develop that expert status by getting yourself and your ideas out there.